 We ordered takeout from one of our favorite places and took a blanket to a great open park.
 Rascal got some much needed fresh air and I left my phone in the car on purpose.
 The phoneless, fresh air nights with my little 3 man family are my favorite.

-I figure we needed a little something homemade so I whipped up a berry crisp.
+I figure we needed a little something homemade so I whipped up a Mixed Berry Whiskey Crisp .
 To be honest, I feel a little hollow if I don't do anything creative on Sunday's, so I knew something was in the works.
 This time of year I seem to crank out a fruit crisp once a week.
 For this take, I went 'oops all berries +cherries'!
 It was tarty, fresh and had this warm wholesomeness from the whiskey added in.

 You can always omit the whiskey but we love a good boozy dessert around here.
 Whiskey really adds a second level of flavor that you don't get from a normal recipe.
 For the crumble on top, I always add a generous amount of oats and salt.
 The oats give it this chewy bite and the kosher salt gives you this salty/sweet combo that sends your taste buds for a loop.